Wolfpack hold open practice, meet with media before Sweet 16 tilt vs. Louisville

 NC State vs. Virginia - AP Photos

-Only a handful of coaches in ACC history has achieved what NC State head coach Mark Gottfried has in his three years at NCSU.
-After 70 wins and three NCAA Tournament trips in three seasons, Gottfried has elevated the Wolfpack basketball program back to national prominence.
+Only a handful of coaches in ACC history has achieved what NC State head coach Mark Gottfried has in his four years at NC State.
+After 92 wins, four consecutive NCAA Tournament trips and a pair of Sweet 16 berths, Gottfried has elevated the Wolfpack basketball program back to national prominence.

-Through three seasons at NCSU, Gottfried owns a 70-36 record and became just the third coach in the history of the ACC to take his school to the Big Dance in each of his first three seasons.
-Only legendary coach Everett Case has won more games in his first three seasons at NC State.
-Additionally, the 70 victories was the most for the Wolfpack over a three-year span since 1973-76.
+Through four seasons at NCSU, Gottfried owns a 92-52 record and became just the third coach in the history of the ACC to take his school to the Big Dance in each of his first four seasons.
+Only legendary coach Everett Case has won more games in his first four seasons at NC State.
+Additionally, the 92 victories was the most for the Wolfpack over a four-year span since 1972-76.